chalanadesilva/serial_button_keyboard/README.md

   - After storing your commands, unplug the USB cable and connect the Arduino to another computer.
   - To keep the stored values when unplugged, use an external power supply (such as a battery or USB power bank).
 Without external power, the Arduino will reset and lose its stored variables.

 - **Triggering Actions:** When a button is pressed, the Arduino injects the stored text (or command) as keystrokes.
-If a button has `\delete` stored, pressing it clears its assigned command.

 ## Available Functions